 The group started as a Wednesday night class under the umbrella of Gary Chapman within the Women’s Ministry here at Calvary.
 Our first class started September 2016 with only 6 mothers and ended up with 15 by the end of the quarter.
 We have had 40 active moms since then.

 We did several small events even at the onset.
 We had our largest event this past May.
-We had in attendance a total of 75 at Calvary Central.
+We had in attendance a total of 75 at Calvary Peace Haven.
 That included single mothers, kids, volunteer and those who came by to offer support and encouragement!

 We are so thankful that God has opened many doors of opportunity in the last, almost 3 years.
 We now have weekly Bible Study classes on Mondays and Tuesdays.
 We have a Potluck Dinner and Parenting class each Thursday.
 We always have babysitters on hand for any class.
 Each Saturday we have a Consignment Store, a Food Exchange, and a Library open for mothers from 10 – 5pm.
 Our current Headquarters is my home.